tailwindlabs/tailwindcss/source/docs/user-select.blade.md

 @endslot
 @endcomponent

-## Select All
+## Select all text in one click

-Use `.select-all` to allow selecting all text in an element when double-clicking.
+Use `.select-all` to automatically select all the text in an element when a user clicks.

 @component('_partials.code-sample', ['class' => 'text-center'])
 <div class="mx-auto max-w-sm bg-gray-200 p-2 select-all">